MUSINGS, INSPIRATIONS, RECIPES, FEATURES & MORE

 Portable power stations are no more invasive than a piece of computer equipment and involve no structural changes to the property.
 On a grand scale however, they can be stacked and wired into a property and some designs are compatible with rooftop solar panels.

 Period properties don’t have to be a blackhole in the environmental quest for low carbon emissions.
 It’s just a question of working with what you’ve got in terms of the construction and fabric of the property and choosing upgrades and renovations which are sustainable and sympathetic.
-An old house can never be as energy efficient as a new build, but some people are coming close with clever choices intelligent restoration.
+Even with current innovations an old house won't be as energy efficient as a new build (this may change in the future), but some people are coming close with clever choices for intelligent restoration.

 If you would like to discuss a period design & renovation project with us, please email firstname.lastname@example.org or call 01962 435 035.